gwenshap/DBD-Oracle/README.macosx.txt

 ======================================================================
 Instructions for 10.7.x (Lion)

-Because the 64 bit instantclient is currently [incompatible with Lion][], DBD::Oracle can only be compiled with the 32-bit instantclient libraries, and therefore requires 32-bit Perl.
+Because the 64 bit instantclient (version 10gr2)is currently [incompatible with Lion][], DBD::Oracle can only be compiled with the 32-bit instantclient libraries, and therefore requires 32-bit Perl.
 If your Perl is 64-bit (which, by default, it is on Mac OS X), you will not be able to build DBD::Oracle until an updated 64-bit instantclient is released.

 [incompatible with Lion]: http://only4left.jpiwowar.com/2011/08/instant-client-osx-lion-32-bit-only/